JULIELab/jcore-base/jcore-xml-mapper/README.md

 ```

 ## Document Text
 The CAS document text is populated with the `<documentText>` mapping element.
 It defines an arbitrary number of `<documentPart>` elements of whose mapping values the document text will be comprised, in the order of the `<documentPart>` elements in the mapping file.
-Each document part is given a manually defined ID which can be referred to in order to create a UIMA annotation covering the respective document part text.
+Each document part is given a mandatory, manually defined ID which can be referred to in order to create a UIMA annotation covering the respective document part text.
 The location of the actual character data in the mapped document XML files is specified via XPath.

 ```xml
 <documentText>